Why medical marijuana patients in Florida should have unfettered access to an open industry, and why they don’t already have it.

 That being said, it’s been reported that there are instances where they are not accepting valid medical marijuana cards for people who’ve been arrested.
 Regardless of the crime committed, the principle should hold steady: the government should not be allowed to prevent people from obtaining their medicine.

 It’s not just a constitutional right that makes it wrong for the government to place medical marijuana restrictions on people, it’s also a human rights issue.
-If our government is to keep holding themselves above the fray, then selectively harming people who consume cannabis medicinally does not help their cause.
+If our government is to keep holding itself above the fray, then selectively harming people who consume cannabis medicinally does not help their cause.

 Here are a few other ways that the government in Florida may be overstepping.
+Knox Medical/Fluent also provides medical services.

 Here are a few problems with the current system: